 If you have better health and a small chance of contracting diseases, it means that you have a higher life expectancy and thus, potential buyers of your annuity will continue to receiving money for a longer period.
 It would result in them associating an increased cost to your annuity, thus getting you more money upfront.

 When you provide medical evidence of your health to the buyer, they will make an offer for your annuity based on many factors, but your health is one of the most important factors.

 Other and alternative sources of income

-You need to make sure that you have an alternate source of money and/or income before you decide to sell your annuity.
-Since your annuity comes regularly (usually monthly), if you are overly dependent on it and if you consider it to be your primary ‘income’ source, you might not want to sell it.
+You need to make sure that you have an alternate source of money and income before you decide to sell your annuity.
+Since your annuity regularly comes (usually monthly), if you are overly dependent on it and if you consider it to be your primary ‘income’ source, you might not want to sell it.
 Why?
 Well, it might be harder for you to live life in the same way you are right now with the same expenditures, but far less monthly income.

 Additional costs and tax position

 You will have to pay administrative expenses and any fees for providing medical evidence of your state of health to the proposed buyer.
 Usually, medical exams are covered by most health insurance, but we advise you to check with your insurance company first before you agree to an examination with anyone other than your primary care physician.
 You should also think about the possible tax implications you could face by selling your annuity.
 When you receive the lump sum, you might be pushed up into a higher tax bracket, and you might have to pay a greater percentage of your income in taxes.
 This could turn a great deal into one that is not so great.

 Annuity Legal Holder(s)

 The annuity might not necessarily be in your name.
 What could cause this?
 Many reasons, but especially if it’s a pension, you may find that the annuity was purchased by trustees of a previous pension fund.
 You will need to have it transferred to your name if you want to sell the annuity.